KyoriPowered/adventure-platform-mod/README.md

 $ ./gradlew build
 ```

-To have browseable game source in your IDE, run `./gradlew genSources` before importing the mod
+To have browsable game source in your IDE, run `./gradlew genSources` before importing the mod

 `adventure-platform-fabric` is released under the terms of the [MIT License](LICENSE).